EU's six largest members agree to fight tax havens

 She attacked the Group of 20 top economies for not taking "any step to close the money laundering in all the islands like Cayman Islands, Virgin Islands or ... in Delaware".

 Fekter faces a difficult fight.
-Tax evasion deprives EU governments of roughly 1 trillion euros annually.
+Tax evasion deprives EU governments of roughly 1 trillion euros ($1.3 trillion) annually.
 France, in particular, wants to underscore its determination to tackle tax fraud.

 France's former budget minister Jerome Cahuzac is under investigation for fraud after admitting lying about having a Swiss bank account, an affair that has prompted criticism of French President Francois Hollande.